MarcialRosales/rabbitmq-tracing-guide/README.md

 ## rabbitmq_tracing plugin

 The **rabbitmq_tracing plugin** allows us to trace messages as they traverse RabbitMQ and sends them to a log file that we can later on view -if we have access to the node- or we can download it via the Management UI.
-It uses the **Firehose**.
+It uses the [Firehose](#Firehose)

 ### Who can use it